Making a complaint

 - if the matter is complicated and not urgent, it may be better to send an email or letter to the person who is dealing with your complaint.

 Keep copies of any letters or emails you send the provider about your complaint.
+We can only investigate complaints about our members.

 When to contact us